-If your PC is running on Windows 10 64-bit and meets the Windows 11 64-bit requirements.
-You can get Windows 11 operating system for free via windows update.
+Suppose your PC runs on Windows 10 64-bit and meets the Windows 11 64-bit requirements.
+You can get Windows 11 operating system for free via Windows update.

 The official release was on Oct.
 5, 2021.
 If you want to experience Windows 11 OS, you can download and install its Insider Preview Build or update your Windows 10 OS to Windows 11.

-Windows 11 features a streamlined new design, with pastel colors, rounded corners, a unique start-up sound, and a more Mac-like look.
-The Windows Start menu has moved from the bottom left of the screen to the middle, with app icons arranged in the center next to it.
-You'll find many new desktop tools, like widgets that can give you at-a-glance information and more accessible virtual desktop creation.
-And Android apps will be integrated into Windows and installable from the Microsoft Store though that feature won't be available right away.
+Windows 11 features a streamlined new design with pastel colors, rounded corners, a unique start-up sound, and a more Mac-like look.
+The Windows Start menu has moved from the bottom left of the screen to the middle, with app icons in the center next to it.
+You'll find many new desktop tools, like widgets, to give you at-a-glance information and more accessible virtual desktop creation.
+Android apps will be integrated into Windows and installable from the Microsoft Store, though that feature won't be available immediately.

-If you have Windows 10 or the latest laptop after 2020 you will be able to access your windows right away just check it out in your system Some users can download Windows 11 the same way you'd get any new version of Windows.
-Just go to Settings > Update & Security > Windows Update and click Check for Updates.
+You can access your Windows immediately if you have Windows 10 or the latest laptop after 2020.
+Just check it out in your system.
+Some users can download Windows 11 the same way you'd get any new version of Windows.
+Go to Settings > Update & Security > Windows Update and click Check for Updates.
 If available, you'll see a Feature update to Windows 11.
 Click Download and install

-Microsoft's Windows 11 comes with many new features, but it also has a few problems.
+Microsoft's Windows 11 has many new features but a few problems.
 So, should users update to Windows 11 from Windows 10?

 Microsoft advertises Windows 11 as the latest and greatest version of Windows that everyone should use enthusiastically with open arms.

 Still, the OS has a few kinks that need to be ironed out.
-However, Windows 11 comes with most of the critical features of Windows 10, even though it has a slightly different look and feel in terms of its design.
+However, Windows 11 comes with most of the critical features of Windows 10, even though its design has a slightly different look and feel.

-Here is no reason not to upgrade to Windows 11 if you are running Windows 10 or Windows 7, except because of the technical limitations of your current computer.
+There is no reason not to upgrade to Windows 11 if you are running Windows 10 or 7, except because of the technical limitations of your current computer.

 Some examples of constraints that may prevent you from switching to Windows 11